Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/THM/Web/LDAP Injection/(1) LDAP Injection - What is LDAP.md

 LDAP stands for **Lightweight Directory Access Protocol**, is a widely used protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network. *LDAP enables organizations to manage users centrally*, as well as groups and other directory information, often *used for authentication and authorization purposes* in web and internal applications.

 **Services that use LDAP**:
-- **Microsoft Active Directory:** A service for Windows domain networks, utilizing LDAP as part of its underlying protocol suite to manage domain resources.
+- #MicrosoftActiveDirectory: A service for Windows domain networks, utilizing LDAP as part of its underlying protocol suite to manage domain resources.

-- **OpenLDAP:** An open-source implementation of LDAP, widely used for managing user information and supporting authentication mechanisms across various platforms.
+- #OpenLDAP: An open-source implementation of LDAP, widely used for managing user information and supporting authentication mechanisms across various platforms.

 ## Structure